taylor-lab/neoantigen-dev/README.md

 The pipeline has four main steps:

 1. **Genotype HLA**. genotyping performed using POLYSOLVER.
 2. **Construct mutated peptides**.
-For non-synonymous mutations, generates mutated peptide sequences based on `HGVSc`.  _NOTE_: `.maf` file should be VEP annotated using `cmo_maf2maf`.
+For non-synonymous mutations, generates mutated peptide sequences based on `HGVSc`.  _NOTE_: `.maf` file should be VEP annotated using `cmo_maf2maf  --version 1.6.14 --vep-release 88` **using this EXACT VERSION**.
 TODO: Generate mutated sequences for fusions.
 3. **Run NetMHCpan-4.0 and NetMHC-4.0**. using default parameters for each algorithm.
 4. **Post-processing**. compiles predictions from both algorithms and finds strongest binder for each non-synonymous mutation.
 Also, each predicted neopeptide is searched against the entire reference peptidome to make sure it is a true neopeptide. `is_in_wt_peptidome` column reflects that.
 TODO: Incorporate neoantigen quality from [Lukzsa et al., Nature 2017](https://www.nature.com/articles/nature24473)